gitacoco/major_studio/P2_Qualitative_datavis/README.md

 ![RedList](./img/SIindex.png)

 To create a link to specific records at NMNH provide a querystring for: https://collections.nmnh.si.edu/search/birds/?QUERYSTRING

-where QUERYSTRING is (use a plus-sign to separate case-insensitive terms):
+Where QUERYSTRING is (use a plus-sign to separate case-insensitive terms):
 The NAME of a TYPE specimen, e.g.:
 `birds/?qt=otus+asio+maxwelliae`
 `birds/?qt=sialia+mexicana`